gmariani/as3-library/README.md

 # AS3 Library
-My old AS3 utility library and sample/test project, circa 2009
+My old AS3 utility library, some sample/test projects, and misc other things I stumbled across the internat at the time, circa 2009